Joshfairhead/Obsidian/Omnicient/Regen Foundation/Org structure/General Circle.md

 # General Circle

 ## Will
-- Holding the general aims of the organisation:
 - Coordinating the flow of information and domain/role clarity
 - Supporting governance implementations
 - Supporting department sub-circles
 - Handling undelegated work

 ## Function
 (Internally focused on the foundation)